risawitama/verbose-potato/README.md

-## Have you heard about corduroy pillows?
-They're making headlines!
+## Doctor you've got you help me, I'm addicted to twitter.
+Doctor: I don't follow you.